anderslatif/Kea_SOFT_System_Integration_2025_Spring/00._Course_Material/00._Meta_Course_Material/about_the_exam.md

 The previous stated idea of SI being a course that provides you a tool box and the ability to select the right tool gives a good idea of how you should approach the exam.
 Rather than deep knowledge about each topic a basic understanding of them is expected.
 This is good because there will be many possible topics that can be asked.

-Last semester that were 30+ questions with an almost 50/50 split between questions of the type:
+Last semester that were about 30 questions with an almost 50/50 split between questions of the type:
 - **Explain** ... (theory)

 Or: